f4php/framework/README.md

 # Introduction

-This is f4, a lightwegight PHP/PostgreSQL-based web application development framework.
+This is f4, a lightweight PHP/PostgreSQL-based web application development framework.